SUNY Brockport: History

-Clubs and organizations
+SUNY Brockport was originally founded in 1835 as an institution of higher learning as the Brockport Collegiate Institute.

+Over thirty years later, the school, through the leadership of principal Malcolm MacVicar, was absorbed into a New York-wide system of state-run normal schools in 1867 and changed its name to the Brockport State Normal School.
+For the next seven decades, the new institution would be primarily dedicated to training teachers, although other academic programs were maintained.

+In 1942, the school gained the right to grant bachelor's degrees and was renamed as the Brockport State Teachers College.
+Six years later, the college joined the newly-established State University of New York system, becoming the State University of New York at Brockport.
+Only two years later, Brockport State began to grant graduate degrees, with the first master's degrees awarded in 1950.

+Later name changes occurred in 2005, becoming the College at Brockport, State University of New York, and 2020, when it adopted a name similar to its 1948 original one, the State University of New York Brockport.

+Student life

-Brockport Greek life
+Greek life

-Brockport has a small Greek life, with both fraternities and sororities.
-Each organization does many events each semester and raises money for many different causes.
-Currently at Brockport there is one NIC (National Interfraternity Conference) Fraternity- Pi Kappa Phi (ΠΚΦ), two NPC (National Panhellenic Conference) sororities- Phi Sigma Sigma and Delta Phi Epsilon, and two multicultural Greek organizations- Alpha Phi Alpha and Delta Sigma Theta.
-Brockport also has a Service Fraternity Alpha Phi Omega, a co-ed organization.

-In 1869, with the help of Professor Charles Donald McLean, the Principal of the school, Gamma Sigma was founded at The Brockport Normal School.
-Gamma Sigma was the first fraternity formed in the United States, at the high school level.
-On October 11 of that year, eighteen young men met in the chemistry room to form a society for the purpose of improving themselves in debate, original composition and other literary exercises.
-The charter members were: Edward L. Adams, John D. Burns, Charles Cunningham, William K. Dean, Martin L. Deyo, John Norris Drake, A. James Knox, S. E. Loomis, John M. Milne, A. Judson Osborn, Frederick Palmer, George T. Quinby, George Hebert Raymond, William H. Sybrandt, James W. White, Stephen D. Wilbur, Ara Wilkinson, and George F. Yeoman.
-Mr. Yeoman was elected the first President.
-James Knox was chairman of the constitution committee.
+In 1869, with the assistance of Professor Charles Donald McLean, the principal of the school, Gamma Sigma fraternity was established at The Brockport Normal School.
+Gamma Sigma was the first fraternity to be formed at the high school level in the United States.
+On October 11 of that year, eighteen young men gathered in the chemistry room with the aim of enhancing their skills in debate, original composition, and other literary exercises.
+The founding members were: Edward L. Adams, John D. Burns, Charles Cunningham, William K. Dean, Martin L. Deyo, John Norris Drake, A. James Knox, S. E. Loomis, John M. Milne, A. Judson Osborn, Frederick Palmer, George T. Quinby, George Hebert Raymond, William H. Sybrandt, James W. White, Stephen D. Wilbur, Ara Wilkinson, and George F. Yeoman.
+Mr. Yeoman was elected as the first President, and James Knox served as the chairman of the constitution committee.

-Off note, Mr. Yeoman in later years took the oath of office as a justice of the Supreme Court for the Seventh Judicial District of the State on November 15, 1893.
-There is a note printed in the book "Notable Men of Rochester" published in 1902 by Dwight J. Stoddard regarding Mr. Yeoman, who was so well respected.
+On a side note, in later years Mr. Yeoman took the oath of office as a justice of the Supreme Court for the Seventh Judicial District of the State on November 15, 1893.
+In the book "Notable Men of Rochester" published in 1902 by Dwight J. Stoddard, there is a mention of Mr. Yeoman's high level of respect and admiration.

 Talon Television and Production (previously Brockport Television)

 Funded by BSG, Talon Television is the official TV station club at The College at Brockport.
-This student-run organization produces videos and covers various school programs and events.
-Departments include News, Sports, Entertainment, and Promotions.
+This student-run organization is responsible for producing videos and covering a wide range of school programs and events.
+The club comprises different departments, including News, Sports, Entertainment, and Promotions.